cagedcrown/cagedcrown.github.io/_posts/blog/2015-01-03-hosting-your-site-on-github.md

 <h4>Create an index.html</h4>

-In your index.html file type "Hello World!"
+In your index.html file type <code>Hello World!</code>

 <h4>Create a CNAME file</h4>
-Inside your CNAME file type yourdomainname.com (you do not need to add the "http://" part)
+Inside your CNAME file insert your domain name.
+You do not need to add the "http://" part.)

 <figure>
     <img src="../../images/cname.png"></a>